whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/2-understanding-webpages-and-websites.md

 - Artists, authors, musicians, and other original content creators usually want to be known and appreciated.
 - Foundations often want support and even volunteers.
 - High quality stores want users to feel comfortable buying online.
+- Websites want users to be able to distinguish between content created by themselves versus content that was added by other users.

 Most websites have "contact us" or "about us" or "about" pages that provide information about who owns the site.
 Many companies have an entire website or blog devoted to who they are and what they are doing, what jobs are available, etc. Google and Marriott are both examples of this, and there are many others: